duckdb/dbt-duckdb/README.md

 `pip3 install dbt-duckdb`

+The latest supported version targets `dbt-core` 1.0.0 and `duckdb` 0.3.1.

 ### Configuring your profile

 [DuckDB](http://duckdb.org) is an embedded database, similar to SQLite, but designed for OLAP-style analytics instead of OLTP.
 The only